-Applications for the 2019 Global Learning Fellowship are now closed.
-Applications for the 2020 Global Learning Fellowship will open Fall 2018.
+The application period for the 2022 Global Learning Fellow is now closed.
+Applications for the 2023 Global Learning Fellowship will open in Fall 2021.

 Subscribe to the NEA Foundation’s e-newsletter to receive updates about the Global Learning Fellowship and other information about NEA Foundation programming by clicking here.